Lotte Duncan gets a taste of the Amalfi Coast

 Back on the coach (might have had a nap!) and then back to the hotel for a rest before our last supper - and of course we had to back to our favourite place.
 This time for proscuitto, ginger and Amalfi lemon pizza.
 I know, not your usual pizza suspect - but totally scrumptious.

-What a week.
 We saw so much.
 Met some very lovely people on our tour and learnt all about the Amalfi Coast through the information our tour manager told us on the coach, and through our own eyes as we rode along or disembarked.

 And we ate so well.
 I came back with so many ideas.
 I spoke with the shop keepers, restaurateurs and people of Minori and came back with ideas aplenty.
+It really was all we hoped for.